Frequently Asked Questions

 It has to do with geography.
 South Pole is as far south as you can go on the planet.
-The Earth’s curvature blocks South Pole from seeing most satellites in what is called geosynchronous orbit.
-That’s a special circle around the earth on a plane that cuts through the equator where satellites appear to remain over one location.
+The Earth’s curvature blocks South Pole from seeing most satellites in what is called geosynchronous orbit - a special orbit 22,236 miles above the equator, traveling in the direction of the Earth's rotation.
+At that altitude and velocity, the satellite appears to remain stationary from an observer on Earth.
 These satellites are similar to those that broadcast satellite TV to the satellite dishes mounted on houses.

-The South Pole Station uses high inclination geosynchronous satellites.
-Specifically, TDRSS and GOES.
+The South Pole Station uses high inclination geosynchronous satellites - specifically, TDRSS, Skynet 4C, and DSCS III B7.
 Inclination is an orbital parameter that describes the amount of north-south movement a satellite makes in its orbit over 24 hours.
 When the value is great enough (roughly 8.7 degrees), the geosynchronous satellites are visible at South Pole.

-The daily satellite visibility ranges from roughly 3.5 hours each for TDRS F4, F5, and F6 to roughly 7 hours for GOES-3.
+The daily satellite visibility ranges from roughly 4 hours for TDRS F6, 6 hours for Skynet 4C, and 3.5 hours for DSCS B7.
 If you look at the Satellite Elevation Angles Graphic, you can see the elevation angles are very low.
 There are few ground stations in the world that look at satellites with the low elevation angles used at South Pole.

 There are several things that affect the connection time:

-The South Pole Event Schedule Graphic summarizes the actual event schedule for December 5 through 6, 2009.
-The F5 pass window is broken up into three events.
-For GOES the entire pass window is always available; therefore, GOES pass windows and events are always the same.
-The data table shows South Pole has a total of 9 hours and 39 minutes of communications time between the two satellites compared to the theoretical maximum duration of 11 hours and 14 minutes.
+The South Pole Event Schedule summarizes the actual event schedule for March 12 through March 25, 2017.
+The TDRS F6 pass window is broken up into scheduled events.
+The entire pass window is always available for Skynet and DSCS; therefore, these pass windows and events are always the same.

-Each week, South Pole Station representatives must submit a request for time three to four weeks in advance of when it’s needed.
-NASA takes all the requests from all of the organizations that use the satellites and builds a schedule that makes the most efficient use of the network.
-Many things go into the schedule, including mission priority, emergencies, spacecraft status, mission status and needs, ground station status, scheduled maintenance, etc. After the schedule comes out, NASA issues a schedule of TDRS Unused Time (TUT) that is available on a first come, first serve basis.
+Each week, South Pole Station representatives submit a request for time three to four weeks in advance of when it is needed.
+NASA takes the requests from all of the organizations that use the satellites, and builds a schedule that makes the most efficient use of the network.
+Many things go into the schedule, including mission priority, emergencies, spacecraft status, mission status and needs, ground station status, scheduled maintenance, etc. After the schedule is published, NASA issues a schedule of TDRS Unused Time (TUT) that is available on a first come, first serve basis.
 South Pole Station can add TUT to our custom NASA built Confirmed Event Schedule to get even more time.

-Putting the schedule together, managing and updating requests, making sure scheduled events occur, checking TUT (it varies hourly), trouble shooting problems, and working with NASA personnel requires the effort of a person dedicated to that task in the Denver USAP office.
-GOES on the other hand, does not have this requirement.
-When the satellite is visible South Pole can use it.
+Putting the schedule together, managing and updating requests, making sure scheduled events occur, checking TUT (varies hourly), trouble shooting problems, and working with NASA personnel requires the effort of a person dedicated to that task in the Denver USAP office.
+However, this is not a requirement for Skynet and DSCS.
+When the satellites are visible, South Pole can use them.